MASSACHUSETTS TRACK & FIELD OFFICIALS ASSOCIATION

 6.2.D.5 Present an annual report, delivered by the Chairperson, at the annual meeting of MTFOA.

 6.3 DINNER COMMITTEE

-6.3.B The Committee is hereby charged with full responsibility for planning the Annual Dinner of the Association, including but not limited to the selection of a date and site as well as the determining the price of tickets along with any program and any other activities involved with such dinner.
+6.3.B The Committee is hereby charged with the full responsibility for planning the Annual Dinner of the Association including but not limited to the selection of a date and site as well as determining the price of tickets along with any program and any other activities involved with such dinner.

 6.4 RECRUITMENT COMMITTEE

-6.4 There shall be a Recruitment Committee consisting of the President as well as the North and South Areas Members or other Executive Board members as appointed by the President along with interested members in good standing.
+6.4 There shall be a recruitment committee consisting of the President as well as the North and South Areas members or other Executive Board members as appointed by the President along with interested member in good standing.
 Said Committee shall develop strategies to recruit new members for the MTFOA and shall develop policies and procedures that shall be subject to approval by the Executive Board.

 6.5 COMMUNICATIONS COMMITTEE